acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 0 & 0 & 0 & 0 & 0 & 0 & 0 & 1
 \end{bmatrix}$$

-> **BEGINNER'S NOTE:** Don't worry about understanding every element of this matrix.
+> **🟢 Beginner Tip:** Don't worry about understanding every element of this matrix.
 The key idea is that it implements the equations of motion to predict where the ball will go next.

-**The Update Step - Blending Prediction with Measurement**
+#### The Update Step - Blending Prediction with Measurement

 When the camera detects the basketball, we need to combine this new information with our prediction.
 The Kalman filter does this optimally using the Kalman gain $\mathbf{K}$: